-A missing myristoyl residue has almost no influence onto the conformation of the C-terminal domain of Recoverin, changes but completely the N-terminal domain conformation (Tanaka et al., 1995).
-The N-terminal domain is relaxed by the missing stabilization of the myristoyl residue.
-The overall topology of non-myristoylated Recoverin, with one Ca2+ bound to EF-3 is similar to Ca2+-bound that of myristoylated Recoverin et al., (Ames 1997; Weiergräber et al., 2003).
-So far, crystallization of
+A missing myristoyl residue has almost no influence onto the conformation of the C-terminal domain of Recoverin, but changes completely the N-terminal domain conformation (Tanaka et al., 1995).
+The N-terminal domain is relaxed by missing stabilization of the myristoyl residue.
+The overall topology of non-myristoylated Recoverin, with one Ca2+ bound to EF-3 is similar to Ca2+-bound that of myristoylated Recoverin (Ames et al., 1997; Weiergräber et al., 2003).
+So crystallization of far.